 As a Viennese lad, I probably shouldn’t mention it, but…Salzburg is a lovely place and an easy day trip from Vienna.
 Here’s some quick info on how to get there and what you can do in the city.

 - The train gets you there in just over two hours

-- You can walk to and through the old town in an hour or so
+- Walk to and through the old town in an hour or so

 - Visit Mozart’s birthplace, the palace, the fortress and the Getreidegasse shopping street

 How to get to Salzburg

 This is your best option, since the train is fast, comfortable, inexpensive, and drops you off within walking distance of the Salzburg sights.
 Which is why there are no non-stop bus services that I know of.